leopoldkwok/CV/README.md

 Leopold Kwok
 =========================

-Makers Academy graduate seeking employment as a Junior Developer in a great company to continue extending my web development skills and utilise my background in database marketing.
+Makers Academy graduate seeking employment as a Senior Developer in an amazing company to continue contributing my web development skills and utilise my background in database marketing.

 Past Projects
 ---------------